cagataysunal/cagataysunal/README.md

 </div>

 Hi there, I'm Çağatay.
-I work as a junior mobile developer at Boer Bilişim A.Ş. and I create software solutions for Android based hand-held terminals.
+I work as a software developer at Boer Bilişim A.Ş.

-I am proficient in Python and Flutter and I have experience with a wide array of technologies, programming languages and frameworks including ASP.NET, Docker, JavaScript, Ruby, Kotlin, Java.
+I am proficient in Flutter and .NET and I have experience with a wide array of technologies, programming languages and frameworks.

 You can reach out to me via [E-Mail](cagataysunal9199@gmail.com) or [LinkedIn](https://www.linkedin.com/in/cagataysunal/).